Ronak282005/IC-SICST-2025/README.md

-# ICIMMI Website
+# IC-SICST Website

-This repository contains the code for the ICIMMI (INTERNATIONAL CONFERENCE ON INFORMATION MANAGEMENT & MACHINE INTELLIGENCE) website.
+This repository contains the code for the IC-SICST (International Conference on Sustainable & Intelligent Computing in Science and Technology) website.
 The website is built using Next.js and styled with Tailwind CSS.

 ## Technologies Used